raysan5/raylib/projects/Builder/README.md

 ninja install
 ```

-Or can simply click on the `meson.build` file to open it with Builder.
+Or it can be opened with Building simply clicking on the `meson.build` file.
-Alternatively you can open Builder first and click on the `open` button and the left top.
+Alternatively, open Builder first and click on the `open` button at the top-left.

-We added comments to the file to give you an idea which values you should edit.
+There are comments to the `meson.build` file to note the values that should be edited.
 For a full overview of options please check the [meson manual](http://mesonbuild.com/Manual.html).

-In the provided file we assume that the build file is located at the root folder of your project, and that all your sources are in a `src` subfolder.
+In the provided file, it's assumed that the build file is located at the root folder of the project, and that all the sources are in a `src` subfolder.

 Check out the `examples` directory for a simple example on how to use this template.

 You can also look at [raymario](https://github.com/jubalh/raymario) for a slightly more complex example which also installs resource files.